Sennheiser HD 280 Pro (New Model)

 Practical Benefits Of The Extended Coiled Cable

-We mentioned a few downsides to the cable design above, but here are a few real life benefits to help even them out.
+We mentioned a few downsides to the cable design above, but here are a few real-life benefits to help even them out.
 If you’re recording music or a podcast, the extended cable allows you to move around more than usual.
-(Some musicians prefer standing up when they record since they want to practice how they’ll perform at a live show.)
+(Some musicians prefer standing up when they record since they want to practise how they’ll perform at a live show.)

 For example, if you have a home studio, the vocalist won’t have to stand right next to the computer where all of your equipment is plugged in.
 Instead, they can stand almost 10 feet away and really stretch out those vocal cords.

 Also, if you have a podcast, (or are thinking about starting one) the extended cable gives you more options.
 You can arrange and spread out the furniture so you won’t have to literally sit on top of one another, especially if you have any guests or a co-host sitting next to you.